- Race Information

 - Komen awarded $30.7 million in new research grants in 2017, growing our research investment to more than $956 million since our founding in 1982.

-- Komen Affiliates are working tirelessly to preserve state screening programs across the country so that access to potentially life-saving screening and Medicaid-funded treatment is protected during these tough economic times.
-Affiliates are also working to ensure access to oral chemotherapy, patient navigation and clinical trials.
+- Komen Affiliates are working tirelessly to preserve state screening programs across the country so that access to potentially life-saving screening is protected.
+Affiliates are also advocating for policies to reduce insurance barriers that shift costs to patients, preclude physician decision making and place unnecessary burdens on accessing care.

 - To date, Komen has invested more than $2.1 billion in research and life-saving community programs.
 We are the only breast cancer organization with a comprehensive approach that touches research, advocacy and community support.

-- Research: Beginning with a single grant for $28,000 in 1982, we have now invested more than $920 million in research.
-We currently manage more than 500 active research grants totaling nearly $300 million.
+- Research: Beginning with a single grant for $28,000 in 1982, Komen has now invested more than $956 million in research.
+We currently manage more than 300 active research grants totaling nearly $200 million.
 After touching every major advance in breast cancer science, Komen is now focused on innovative research to bring treatments from the lab to the bedside quickly.

-- Community Programs: Komen’s network of Affiliates annually funds nearly 2,000 organizations providing education, screening, patient navigation and emergency financial support for those facing breast cancer worldwide.
+Komen’s network of Affiliates annually funds more than 800 community organizations providing education, screening, patient navigation and treatment assistance for those facing breast cancer.

 - Annually Komen funds more than 500,000 screenings and provides financial and emotional support programs for more than 50,000 women and men.